"Stripes" had been right about not having any clothes that could fit a girl.

 "A justified cold wind!"
 Tifa fumed, getting to her feet.

 "Woah...woah...calm down!
 You need to relax for a day or two, get it off your mind."
 Stripes suggested.

 "I DON'T WANT TO GET IT OFF MY MIND!
 IT'S BEEN BOTHERING ME FOR FIVE YEARS AND I WANT TO END IT!
 I don't wanna calm down!
 I wanna stay mad at Cloud!
 Mad!
 MAD MAD MAD MAD MAD!"
 Tifa stomped her feet.

 Stripes frowned.
 "You look like a twenty-six year old, but you act like a two-year old!"

 Tifa turned red in the face and tears started to surface.
 "Shut up!
 If you were in my position, you'd be stomping your feet and bawling your eyes out, too!
 I'm NOT going to calm down!
 Justice must be served!!
 I need to stay mad!
 Do you, Str--"

 "Don't talk to me of Justice.
-Justice has been murdered and strangled in her own bed in the middle of the night with her mouth gagged by a piece of dirty duct tape.
+Justice was murdered decades ago.
 What do you think you're going to do?
 Go back and blow up the AVALANCHE building, ah?"